Legal, Financial & Operations

 Not-for-Profit Status & Leadership

 Stepping Stones Network is a program of Oasis Productions, a 501c3 faith based organization that can receive tax-deductible donations.
+Suzanne Baker Brown serves as Executive Director.
 Suzanne Baker Brown, President of Oasis, has a rich history in women’s ministry and helping people who have come out of abusive and destructive situations rebuild their lives.
-Suzanne has also helped to launch and lead a number of not-for-profit organizations.
-Currently, Suzanne serves as Executive Director, with Dr. Ron Hesselgrave as Director of Church Engagement, Kathi Hesselgrave as interim Director of Restorative Services/Advisory Clinical Director, Beth Jordon-Kroll as Director of Operations, Colette Mendelson and Olivia Gildenzopf as Directors of Fundraising and Dave Stouwie as Director of Men's Prevention & Restorative Services.
+Suzanne has management consulting background and also helped to launch and lead a number of not-for-profit organizations.
 Board of Directors include Suzanne Baker Brown, Michelle Bobart, Kelli McMiller (Secretary), and GInny Girmschied (Treasurer).

 We have learned from similar organizations that an endeavor of this magnitude is expensive and requires a large number of volunteers to assist – in other words, “it takes a village”.
 Some might say the price is too high, but what is one life worth?
 In God’s eyes, every life is a treasure and worth every effort and cost to be redeemed and restored.
-Therefore, a key focus will be to engage the entire community to work together in unity to help with everything from fundraising, working with the clients, presenting educational materials, etc. Stepping Stones Network has initiated several Community Collaboration meetings amongst social agencies, is an active member of the Lake County Human Trafficking Coalition, and will begin providing services in the Cook County jail in 2019.
+Therefore, a key focus will be to engage the entire community to work together in unity to help with everything from fundraising, working with the clients, presenting educational materials, etc. We operate with around 40-50 committed volunteers at any given time.
+Many who who have been dedicated for multiple years and make their roles with Stepping Stones Network a priority in their lives.
+Stepping Stones Network has several social networks, businesses and churches that partner with us through our Champion Network.
+We initiated several Community Collaboration meetings amongst social agencies and are an active member of the Lake County Human Trafficking Coalition and Partnership for a Safer Lake County.
+We also engage through email and social media platforms.

 We will operate at around a $350,000 budget in 2019.
 We file annual 990's and will begin a formal audit process in 2020.